ome/omero-documentation/omero/developers/Matlab.rst

 -  **Creating ROI**

-This example creates a ROI with two shapes, a rectangle and an ellipse, and attaches it to an image::
+This example creates a ROI with shapes, a rectangle, an ellipse and a polygon, and attaches it to an image::

     % First create a rectangular shape.
     rectangle = createRectangle(0, 0, 10, 20);
-    % Indicate on which plane to attach the shape setShapeCoordinates(rectangle, 0, 0, 0);
+    % Indicate on which plane (z, c, t) to attach the shape setShapeCoordinates(rectangle, 0, 0, 0);

     % First create an ellipse shape.
     ellipse = createEllipse(0, 0, 10, 20);
-    % Indicate on which plane to attach the shape setShapeCoordinates(ellipse, 0, 0, 0);
+    % Indicate on which plane (z, c, t) to attach the shape setShapeCoordinates(ellipse, 0, 0, 0);

+    % First create a polygon shape.
+    % Specify x-coordinates, y-coordinates
+    polygon = createPolygon([1 5 10 8], [1 5 5 10]);
+    % Indicate on which plane (z, c, t) to attach the shape setShapeCoordinates(polygon, 0, 0, 0);

     % Create the roi.
     roi = omero.model.RoiI;
     % Attach the shapes to the roi, several shapes can be added. roi.addShape(rectangle);
     roi.addShape(ellipse);
+    roi.addShape(polygon);

     % Link the roi and the image
     roi.setImage(omero.model.ImageI(imageId, false));